devinekask/workflows/src/content/docs/terminal-01.md

 With the `-a` option of `ls` you can see hidden files.
 There is a reason they are hidden.
 Don't mess with them unless you know what you are doing.

+There is a shortcut to toggle the visibility of hidden files in Finder: `cmd + shift + .` (dot)

-If you want, you can show those hidden files in your Finder by running the following commands:
+If you want to show them by default, you can show those hidden files in your Finder by running the following commands:

 ```bash
 defaults write com.apple.Finder AppleShowAllFiles true